Chapter 1:

 Well, now what do I do?

 Obviously, I wasn’t one to take the words of an NPC at face value.
-The letter says the Demon Queen was responsible.
-Meanwhile, she says she wasn’t the one.
+The letter says the Demon Queen was responsible; meanwhile, she says she wasn’t the one.
+And neither was particularly trustworthy.
+After all, Yzara was known to be a lying, cunning woman, who did all she could to get what she wanted.
+That’s how the writing team made her, after all.

 “Is that gun yer weapon of choice, Hero?
-Yer pointin’ it the wrong way around.”
+If ya want to kill me, yer pointin’ it the wrong way ‘round.”

 What the debug screen said made my heart stop.